MarkAdell/personal-website/content/blog/writing-testable-code.md

 ### The fix

-Keep the controller focused on the HTTP boundary, and move the invoice calculation into application code:
+Keep the controller focused on handling HTTP requests, and move the invoice calculation into a separate service:

 ```java
 class InvoiceService {